mozilla-l10n/localizer-documentation/misc/pootle-migration.md

 ## Q: Are the numbers word count or string count in Pontoon?

 For now, Pontoon counts strings, not words.
 We’ll be adding word count soon.

+## Q: For locales who want to keep using Pootle, what options do they have?
+Would it be possible to run a local instance of Pootle?

+A: There’s a lot of development that Pootle would need to experience in order to keep pace with the technological changes coming to Firefox development.
+For example, l20n is already in Test Pilot projects and is coming to Firefox soon; Pootle would need to be able to support l20n in order for localizers to continue using it.
+Without the necessary funding to perform that development and maintenance, any community-run instance of Pootle will quickly become obsolete.

+## Q: Supposing I want to use an alternative l10n tool to Pontoon for my community, what technical requirements would qualify a l10n tool for use in contributing to Mozilla l10n projects?

+A: We assume that all tools used for localization at Mozilla are capable of:
+1. Bidirectional sync with version control repositories (for example allowing us to migrate content from the old format to FTL seamlessly for localizers).
+2. Committing with appropriate attribution to version control repositories.
+3. Support for l20n (.ftl format), including a GUI to facilitate the use of FTL syntax in translated strings.
+4. Support for the upcoming central project configuration (part of cross-channel).

+This list will be amended over time to suite Mozilla’s needs for localization.

+## Q: Does Pontoon allow to download content in Gettext format, to feed other l10n tools or translation memories?

+A: It’s currently not possible to export strings in Gettext (`.po`) format from Pontoon, unless that’s the format used in the project itself.
+Even in that case, you can only download one file, not the entire project.
+It’s possible to download each resource (file) in TMX format.

+Note that Gettext format is not capable of storing data encapsulated in FTL.
+That means that it will not be possible soon to export Firefox localization resources to PO.